Global Anglican Future Conference: Third conference (2018)

-The third Global Anglican Future Conference was held in Jerusalem, Israel, from 17 to 22 June 2018.
+The third Global Anglican Future Conference was held in the city of Jerusalem, from 17 to 22 June 2018.

 It was attended, according to their official numbers, by 1966 delegates, 1292 men and 670 women, from 53 countries, making it the largest international reunion of Anglicans since the Toronto Congress in 1963.
 These numbers include 993 clergy, among whom were 333 bishops, and 973 lay people.

 The number of active and retired archbishops attending was 38, including seven current primates of the Anglican Communion, Jackson Ole Sapit, of Kenya, Stanley Ntagali, of Uganda, Laurent Mbanda, of Rwanda, James Wong, of the Indian Ocean, Nicholas Okoh, of Nigeria, Stephen Than Myint Oo, of Myanmar, and Gregory Venables, of South America.
 Two GAFCON recognized Primates also attended: Foley Beach of North America, and Miguel Uchôa of Brazil.
 Primates Justin Badi Arama, of South Sudan, and Maimbo Mndolwa, of Tanzania, were not able to attend, despite being registered.
 Six retired primates also attended, Peter Akinola, of Nigeria, Eliud Wabukala, of Kenya, Onesphore Rwaje, of Rwanda, Jacob Chimeledya, of Tanzania, Tito Zavala, of Anglican Church of South America, and Robert Duncan, of North America.

 The largest single national delegation was from the Church of Nigeria, with 472 members.
 The number of Anglo-Catholics was smaller than in the two previous conferences.

 At the conclusion of the conference, it was announced that in early 2019, Archbishop Foley Beach, Primate of the Anglican Church in North America, will succeed Archbishop Nicholas Okoh, Primate of the Church of Nigeria, as Chair of GAFCON's Primates Council; and Archbishop Benjamin Kwashi, former archbishop of Jos in Nigeria, will succeed Archbishop Peter Jensen, former archbishop of Sydney, as GAFCON's General Secretary.